 For good luck and fortune you are expected to do what I am doing this picture: wrap your arms backwards around the pillar, with your fingers touching.
 This of course restricts it to adults — we saw children desperately trying to invoke the magic of the pillar, and not succeeding.

-The Qutb Minar with its great height is very impressive, and a couple of centuries later a powerful emperor, Alauddin Khalji, decided to build a rival minar twice as high.
+The Qutb Minar with its great height is very impressive.
+A couple of centuries later a powerful emperor, Alauddin Khalji, decided to build a rival minar twice as high.
 The project failed and we have just the stump today:

 And on it went, on the three thousand kilometer journey southward, using all forms of land transportation.
 The final destination was Bangalore (that is how it was and still is usually spelled) in the south.
-After retirement in the late 1950s my German father had bought property in this “garden city” where the climate was more amenable to his health and well-being.
-I spent a few years in my very early teens in Bangalore, and my mother and brother lived there.
+After retirement in the late 1950s my German father had bought property in this “garden city,” where the climate was more amenable to his health and well-being.
+I spent a couple of years in my very early teens in Bangalore, and my mother and brother lived there.
 So we were on our way to visit them.
-But how to get there?
+But how to get to Bangalore?

 The family property had cost Rs 45,000 at the time — with today’s inflated rupees you could just about buy a high-end smart phone for that.
 It was a beautiful house, a villa really, left over from British times, with a substantial garden, full of trees and interesting plants.

 Above you see the Caribbean agave (Agave angustifolia), which develops a ten- to sixteen-foot high flower stalk in late winter through the summer.
 That’s my mother showing girl-friend Ingrid around the garden.
 Inside the house you can see some hunting trophies from my late father.